oscar-stack/vagrant-hosts/README.markdown

     * Description: A boolean which controls whether running the hosts provisioner causes an update on all other running machines.
       This also happens during machine destruction.
     * Default: `false`
-  * `sync_hosts`
-    * Description: A boolean which controls whether running the hosts provisioner causes an update on all other running machines.
-      This also happens during machine destruction.
-    * Default: `false`

 ### Special Keys